adityamangal410/portfolio_v2/README.md

    - Netlify will build the project and provide a **Draft URL** you can open in the browser.
 5. Whenever you update the branch, repeat step 4 to redeploy the preview.
 6. Once satisfied, you can delete the temporary site from the Netlify dashboard.

+## Netlify build configuration

+The site is built on Netlify using the Quarto build plugin.
+The repository includes a `netlify.toml` file that installs Quarto and runs `quarto render`.
+Python packages required during rendering are listed in `requirements.txt` and are installed automatically during the build.